-The Settlers High School has high standards: Pupils are expected to rise to the positive expectations of the educators.
+The Settlers High Schools sets high standards and learners are expected to meet the positive expectations of our contingent of committed, experienced and vibrant educators.

 The new curriculum requires that there is continuous work done in all subjects.